DataDog/hiring-engineers/answers.md

 ![screen5mins](images/Snip20200630_24.png)

 * **Bonus Question**: What is the Anomaly graph displaying?
-The anomly graph is designed to identify when a metric is deviating from its past behavior. <br>
+The anomly graph is designed to identify when a metric is deviating from the majority of historical behavior. <br>

 ## Monitoring Data